barkatash/Project2024android/README.md

-part1 will be on the main branch. part3 with server will be on the main-server branch. project status part1: finish. project status part3: finish.
+part1 will be on the main branch. part3 with server will be on the main-server branch. part4 with cpp server will be on the part4 branch (this one). project status part1: finish. project status part3: finish. project status part4: in progress.

 link to server github: https://github.com/barkatash/project2024-server